Cart

 Market shares of the main players in the second-hand market (by number of transactions, 2026):

-Vinted has strengthened its position as the leader in the second-hand fashion segment thanks to its specialization in fashion, intuitive interface, and business model where sellers do not pay commissions.
-The platform has also expanded its offer to include electronics, furniture, and accessories, becoming a universal marketplace for the circular economy.
+Vinted has strengthened its position as the leader in the second-hand fashion segment thanks to its specialization in fashion, intuitive interface, and business model where sellers pay no commission.
+The platform has also expanded its offerings to include electronics, furniture, and accessories, becoming a universal marketplace for the circular economy.

-OLX remains the second most important platform for selling second-hand products, especially in categories other than fashion (furniture, electronics, household appliances).
-Its advantage is the local nature of transactions and the possibility of personal pickup.
+OLX remains the second most important platform for selling second-hand products, especially in categories other than fashion (furniture, electronics, appliances).
+Its advantage is the local nature of transactions and the option for personal pickup.

-Allegro is fighting for market share in used clothing through dedicated sections for used products and "trade-in" programs in cooperation with electronic brands.
+Allegro is competing for market share in used clothing through dedicated sections for used products and "trade-in" programs in cooperation with electronics brands.
 In 2026, Allegro launched a premium used product certification service, which increased consumer trust.

 4.2.
-Offline Channel – Evolution of Stationary Stores
+Offline Channel – Evolution of Brick-and-Mortar Stores

 However, this does not mean the end of the offline channel – on the contrary, it is undergoing professionalization and segmentation: